 Below our Las Vegas criminal defense attorneys answer frequently asked questions about restraining orders and gun rights in Nevada.

-- Their history of domestic violence;
+- your history of domestic violence;

 3. What is the penalty?